josbeir/cakephp-elastickit/README.md

 A lightweight CakePHP 5 plugin for working with Elasticsearch using the official PHP client.

-This plugin intentionally keeps a very small surface area: it wires the official client into CakePHP using ConnectionInterface, provides a simple Index locator, a thin Index base class with a few convenience methods, and a ResultSet that decorates results into Document entities.
-You own persistence, validation, and your domain logic.
+This plugin provides a minimal integration: official Elasticsearch client wired into CakePHP with basic Index classes, ResultSet decoration, and Document entities.
+You handle persistence and validation.

 Note: This plugin does NOT implement RepositoryInterface, keeping the abstraction minimal and focused.